- Copywriting Services

 A good copywriter will also know that once she has presented the case for your product, then it’s time to add the call-to-action.
 The best-written page is useless if it never asks for the sale.
 It’s not enough to expect your prospect to seek out your contact information.

 Instead, give thought to what you want the readers to do after reading the material: Click the “Buy Now” button.
 Schedule an appointment with a salesperson.
 Or request more information.

 To be truly effective in marketing your tech product, you’ll need to have a variety of marketing materials, all of which complement each other and convey the same image and key selling points.
 They will guide your outreach efforts.

 Recently, I had the opportunity to write marketing copy for a large data company that sells its data and data processing technology and some software as a service.
 The division I worked with specializes in selling to healthcare providers including hospitals, physician practices and medical device/equipment companies.
 We created the following materials (some of which are still in production):

-As you can imagine, the wide variety of marketing materials offered the data company multiple opportunities to target prospective customers and inform them about their products.
+As you can imagine, the wide variety of marketing materials gave the data company multiple opportunities to target prospective customers and inform them about their products.
 And together, the full complement of marketing materials was more effective in generating leads and sales than any singular item could have been on its own.